This course is designed for students who are 19 plus and who are considering a future career as a nurse or midwife or in related healthcare fields.

 While on the programme, you will be assessed using a variety of methods: assignments, practical work, reports, group presentations, poster presentations and exams (practical and theory).
 All assessment methods have been designed to focus on skills specific to the industry while incorporating key transferable skills.

-This course provides the ideal platform for applying for university courses in nursing and midwifery at the University of Derby, Nottingham Trent University, Loughborough University, Leicester University and De Montfort University.
+This qualification provides the ideal platform for applying for courses in nursing and midwifery at the University of Derby, Nottingham Trent University, Loughborough University, Leicester University and De Montfort University.

 As with all qualifications, the award of the Diploma does not guarantee progression to a higher education course: this will depend upon learners meeting conditions set by individual universities for specific degrees.